adarwoo/modbus_relay/docs/user_manual.md

 > [!WARNING]
 > Read or writing a non-supported relay will generate an error.

+> [!IMPORTANT]
+> A disabled relay is electrically opened for safety reasons

 #### RCFG / Relay configuration values

 The following configuration is available.
 By default, all features are off.
 These changes are all permanent.